dapr/proposals/20260304-RB-workflow-access-policy.md

 #### Cross-App Workflow Invocation

-Cross-app workflow and activity execution is being added this release.
-It works through the **actor system** via the Durable Task API service:
+Cross-app workflow and activity execution was added in v1.15.
+It works through the **actor system** via the Durable Task API service.
+The `WorkflowAccessPolicy` applies to both local and cross-app invocations:

 1. An orchestrator on App A calls `CallActivity("myActivity", WithActivityAppID("app-b"))` or creates a sub-orchestration targeting another app.
 2. The SDK injects a `Router` proto into the history event, carrying `SourceAppID` and `TargetAppID`.